Mornings With Madden

 Johnn Madden and Stan Bunger

 Of his many successful careers (Hall of Fame coach, commercial pitchman, video game entrepreneur, TV analyst extraordinaire), the longest lasting and least known was this one: morning radio personality in his native San Francisco Bay Area.
 Mornings With Madden reveals that story, as told by John’s longtime on-air colleague, Stan Bunger.
 The book draws upon thousands of recordings of their daily conversations to enlighten, entertain and inspire.
-Publication date is October 15, 2024.
-You can order in advance here.

 ...for all his outsized success as a coach, on television, on the front of that video game box, in business…way down inside, John Madden was one of us: a radio guy.
 Radio didn’t make him rich.
 As it turns out, it enriched him, and the rest of us too.